 It is important to work with your surgeon regarding any medications you were taking before the ESG procedure.
-Necessary medications should be continued at normal intervals after the procedure.
+Continue necessary medications at normal intervals after the procedure.

 - Most likely have a follow-up appointment this week so your surgeon can check on your progress.

 - Patients must still adhere to the pre-approved clear liquid diet.

 - We highly encourage patients to engage in their daily routines, including activities such as climbing stairs, showering, and more.
 It is crucial to keep moving around and engage in light exercise regularly.

 - After ESG, patients have no lifting or activity restrictions.
 We highly encourage patients to exercise and become active as soon as possible.

 - Patients may drive as long as they are not taking narcotic pain medications.

 - Patients may return to work as soon as they feel comfortable enough to do so.

 During the first week after the procedure, the patient should adhere to a clear liquid diet without sugar.
 It is important to refrain from consuming soft or solid foods to ensure the sutures remain intact and have sufficient time to stabilize.
 It is advisable to avoid carbonated beverages for a minimum of one month.